-Hanging and finishing drywall is dirty work, and it’s easy for your drywall tools to become pretty unpleasant in a hurry while on the job as joint compound, otherwise known as mud, becomes caked onto the tools themselves.
-Not only is this unattractive, but it also affects the efficiency and sturdiness of your devices if you let mud accumulate and fall short to supply appropriate maintenance often.
+Hanging and finishing drywall is a dirty job, and it’s easy for your drywall tools to devolve into rough shape while on the job as joint compound, otherwise known as mud, becomes caked onto the tools themselves.
+Not only is this unattractive, but it also affects the efficiency and effectiveness of your devices if you let mud accumulate and fall short to supply appropriate maintenance often.

 When to clean your tools

 The ideal time to clean your drywall tools is at the end of the day or as soon as the job is done.
 Drywall joint compound hardens as time passes and the mud can set on drywall tools and make it extremely challenging to eliminate.
 Cleaning all your tools at the same time saves time and guarantees they are prepared to go leading up to your next project.

 What you'll need to clean your tools

 - Putty knife or taping knife